Frente Amplio (Chilean political coalition): Officialism and party fusion

-On March 11, 2022, the FA became part of the ruling party.
+On March 11, 2022, the FA became part of the ruling coalition.
 The first cabinet of ministers appointed by President Boric had a large presence of the bloc in eight portfolios, among them the General Secretariat of the Presidency, with Giorgio Jackson (RD); and in Women and Gender Equity, with Antonia Orellana (CS), both belonging to La Moneda's political committee.
-The defeat of the “Apruebo” option in the September 2022 constitutional referendum, where the Constitutional Convention's proposal for a new Constitution was rejected, ended with a cabinet change that set back the presence of Apruebo Dignidad and the FA in the Government.
+The defeat of the Apruebo option in the September 2022 constitutional referendum, where the Constitutional Convention's proposal for a new Constitution was rejected, ended with a cabinet change that set back the presence of Apruebo Dignidad and the FA in the Government.

 A year later, the leaders of Apruebo Dignidad admitted that the coalition had ceased to function, explaining that the coordination of the pro-government parties was carried out under the organization of the Government Alliance.

-On October 5, 2023, the Frente Amplio began the process of merging its member parties to form a single political collective.
+On October 5, 2023, the FA began the process of merging its member parties to form a single political collective.
 RD and CS called for a referendum on March 9 and 10, where the members were consulted on their approval or rejection of the merger.
-A little more than 10 thousand people participated in the process, 16% of the militancy of the two formations registered to the electoral service, and voted in favor of the merger by more than 80%.
+A little more than 10,000 people participated in the process, 16% of the militancy of the two formations registered to the electoral service, and voted in favor of the merger by more than 80%.
 Comunes did not participate in the consultation due to the dissolution process it was facing at that time before the Court of Appeals.
-With the merger, the single party of the FA will be the group with the most members in Chile, with 62 thousand registered people.
+With the merger, the single party of the FA became the group with the most members in Chile, with 62,000 registered people.

 Composition

-The coalition consists of four political parties and movements:
+The coalition consisted of four political parties and movements: